 - Power switch is off or cord is unplugged – Before you start trying to diagnose any problems, check if the power switch is off.
-This potentially will save you the stress of having to dive deeply into your machine.
+This potentially will save you the stress of having to dive deeply into the machine.
 Also, see if the power cord was unplugged or accidentally knocked out of the outlet.
 If you notice rips or damage to the cord, replace it with a new one.

-- Blown fuse or tripped circuit – If the power switch is on but there still is no power, you could have a blown fuse or tripped circuit in your building’s fuse box.
+- Blown fuse or tripped circuit – If the power switch is on but there still is no power, you could have a blown fuse or tripped circuit in the building’s fuse box.
 Reset the circuit breaker or replace the blow fuse.

-Not Making Ice or Making Too Much Ice
+Not Making Ice

 - Low room temperature – Most Scotsman ice makers won’t produce ice when the temperature is below 55 degrees Fahrenheit.
 Make sure the machine is in a room or setting that is warmer.

-- Excess water melting ice – If you water keeps running into the bin, it can melt the ice.
+- Excess water melting ice – If water keeps running into the bin, it can melt the ice.
 Excess water typically is caused by drainage problems.
 See if there is a blockage in the drain or tubing.
 Leaks from various valves, fittings and components also can cause a water buildup that melts ice (see “Leaking” in section above for more details).

 - Misshapen ice – While leaking from the curtain or pump hoses can affect the shape your ice, there are other key factors to look for.
 There could be an insufficient water supply coming into your unit or the water filters might be dirty.
 Also, defective spray jets might be dirty or broken, causing cubes to be misshaped or a fraction of its intended size.